hyperledger/indy-hipe/text/error-handling/README.md

 - An error occurs in the processing of the message (e.g. missing required parameters, bad data in parameters, etc.)
 - The recipient has no message handler for the message type
 - A message request is rejected because of a policy
-- Access denied scenarios
+- "Access denied" scenarios

 #### Recommended Handling

 The Recipient should send the Sender a `problem-report` Agent Message detailing the issue.

 The last example deserves an additional comment about whether there should be a response sent at all.
-Particularly in cases where trust in the message sender is low (e.g. when establishing the connection), an Agent may not want to send any response to a rejected message as even a negative response could convey reveal correlatable information.
-That said, if a response is needed, the `problem-report` message type should be used.
+Particularly in cases where trust in the message sender is low (e.g. when establishing the connection), an Agent may not want to send any response to a rejected message as even a negative response could reveal correlatable information.
+That said, if a response is provided, the `problem-report` message type should be used.

 ### Error While Routing A Message